ajberk/SurpriseBNB/README.md

 [heroku]: http://surprisebnb.herokuapp.com

+[Real URL]: surprisebnb.com

 ## Minimum Viable Product
 SurpriseBNB is a clone of AirBNB built on Rails and Backbone, with the twist that instead of reviewing listings by location, listings are seen randomly with the location hidden.
 When a user books a listing, the location is revealed.
 Users can:

-- [ ] Create accounts
+- [x] Create accounts
-- [ ] Create sessions (log in)
+- [x] Create sessions (log in)
-- [ ] Create Listings
+- [x] Create Listings
-- [ ] Search Listings via Price, type of location (Urban, Suburban, Rural), dates available
+- [x] Search Listings via Price, country, dates available
-- [ ] View Random Listing
+- [x] View Random Listing
-- [ ] View Confirmation Page, with location of listing revealed
+- [x] View Confirmation Page, with location of listing revealed
-- [ ] Have user show page with upcoming bookings listed
+- [x] Have user show page with upcoming bookings listed

 ## Design Docs
 * [View Wireframes][views]